Vitamin deficiencies in dogs are actually pretty common than most people think.

-Veterinarians and pet care professionals find a high rate of house pets lacking vital nutrients.
-Sometimes an underlying health condition is the issue where nutrient absorption in the dog's body has been interfered with, but often the deficiency is the result of a poor, unsubstantial or unbalanced diet.
+Sometimes, a dog's underlying health condition is the result of nutrient absorption in the body having been interfered with.
+Other times, dog vitamin deficiency is the result of a poor, unsubstantial, or unbalanced diet.

 - Vitamin A (Beta-carotene) deficiency